PRODUCER COMPANY

 three months.

-shall hold its first annual general meeting within a period of ninety days from
+hold its first annual general meeting within a period of ninety days from the

 Above clause 2 of